Mamba413/AdaDetectGPT/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue in this repository.
+For any questions/suggestions/bugs, feel free to open an [issue](https://github.com/Mamba413/AdaDetectGPT/issues) in the repository.